Mexico Memorial Airport, Mexico, MO

 The 581 is a family-owned bar and grill for casual dining.
 They serve everything from wings to steak.

 The Pig Up & Go is a BBQ favorite, and Dagwood Jr is a local sandwich shop.
 Stacey’s Place is known for catfish specials and homemade pies.
-Buckys Sit or Get is a family-style place offering comfort food classics.
+Buckys Sit or Get is a family-style place offering comfort-food classics.

 For Mexican food, there is Dos Arcos, Vega’s Burritos, or Los Comales II.
 My family tried Dos Arcos and said the mixed fajitas were great, the price was reasonable, and the portions were large.